-To test the hypothesis that communities should differentially depart from statistical steady state during their ecological succession and evolution, we compared the degree distributions to that predicted by maximizing information entropy relative to the constraint of average degree (Williams, 2010).
-The maximum entropy prediction represents the hypothesis of statistical steady state (Harte, 2011).

-Bascompte & Jordano, 2007Bascompte & Jordano, 2007Bascompte & Jordano, 2007Results
+To understand how other network properties change with ecosystem substrate age, we calculated two widely used descriptive network metrics across sites—nestedness, which describes the degree of asymmetry of species interactions connecting specialists and generalists (Bascompte & Jordano, 2007; Ulrich et al., 2009), and modularity which describes the degree to which interactions are concentrated within subsets of species but not between subsets (Newman & Girvan, 2004; Olesen et al., 2007).

+We calculated nestedness using the NODF metric (Almeida-Neto et al., 2008) as implemented in the R package vegan (Oksanen et al., 2013) and modularity using a variety of algorithms implemented in the R package igraph (Csardi & Nepusz, 2006).
+These metrics are not directly comparable across networks of different size and connectance (Ulrich et al., 2009), so for each metric in each network we calculate z-scores using a null model that randomizes network structure while maintaining certain aggregate network properties (Ulrich et al., 2009).
+These z-scores are calculated as the difference between the observed network metric minus the mean of the null model divided by the null model standard deviation, or (xobs-xsim)/sdsim).
+Because z-scores can be highly sensitive to the choice of null model (Ulrich et al., 2009) we implemented both a probabilistic null model (Bascompte & Jordano, 2007) and a null model that strictly constrains the degree distributions of plants and herbivores (Ulrich et al., 2009).
+The probabilistic null using the frequency of interactions as the probability that a randomized link gets assigned to that cell in the interaction matrix (Bascompte & Jordano, 2007); thus the probabilistic null constrains row and column sums in probability but not absolutely.

+Results

-Population genetic inference of connectivity among populations
+Population genetic inference of discontinuity among populations

-The analysis of molecular variance (AMOVA) revealed evidence of significant genetic structure from the smallest to the largest spatial scales examined, all within a very recent timeframe.
-For mitochondrial loci, the amount of significant molecular variation partitioned to among-sites, within volcanoes ranged from 0.037–0.92 and to the among volcanoes from 0–0.30.
-Corresponding variation at multilocus nuclear loci between-sites, within volcanoes ranged from 0.21–0.58 and among volcanoes, 0.04–0.34.
-Taxa in the lower trophic levels (herbivorous sap-feeding Hemiptera: planthoppers and psyllids) had as much or more molecular variation partitioned at the among-site, within volcano level than the among volcano level while the predatory spiders were less structured at localities within volcanoes (Table 1).
+The analysis of molecular variance (AMOVA) revealed evidence of significant population genetic structure from the smallest to the largest spatial scales examined, all within a very recent timeframe.
+For mitochondrial loci, the amount of statistically significant molecular variation partitioned to among sites within volcanoes ranged from 0.037–0.92 and to the among volcanoes from 0–0.30.
+Corresponding variation at multilocus nuclear loci between-sites within volcanoes ranged from 0.21–0.58 and among volcanoes, 0.04–0.34 (larger observed variance within volcanoes may represent the effects of repeated colonization events or sampling error).
+Taxa in the lower trophic levels (herbivorous sap-feeding Hemiptera: planthoppers and psyllids) had as much or more molecular variation partitioned at the among-site, within volcano level than the among volcano level, while the predatory spiders were less structured at localities within volcanoes compared to between (Table 1).
 The analysis of genetic population structure across the chronosequence of localities revealed a similar pattern.
-The herbivores show high genetic population structure among localities on young volcanoes compared to localities on older volcanoes (Fig. 2).
+The herbivores show high genetic population structure among localities on young volcanoes relative to between localities on older volcanoes (Fig. 2).
 By contrast, predatory spiders exhibited higher genetic population structure only on older volcanoes (e.g. Maui).

 The observed levels of genetic divergence have evolved rapidly.
-Within species genetic divergence in planthoppers has evolved in as little as 2,600 years (Goodman et al., 2012).
-For species from the Hawaii Island for which phylogenetic data provide divergence times, estimates of dates of species origination range from 0.34–1.15 million years, with all additional within-species genetic divergence having developed subsequently (Table 1).
+For example, within species genetic divergence in planthoppers has evolved in as little as 2,600 years (Goodman et al., 2012).
+For species from Hawaii Island for which phylogenetic data provide divergence times, estimates of dates of species divergence range from 0.34–1.15 million years, with additional within-species genetic divergence developed subsequently (Table 1).
+That the estimates are older than the known age of the Big Island, suggest that divergence in DNA now reflected in different lineages pre-dated their colonization of the Big Island, or alternatively may be due to sampling error.

 Evolving network structure